Sognus/Gw2-Bosses/patchnotes.md

 ## Version NEXT

+### Fixed
+- Fixed compatibility issue of Convergences event tooltip for linux users (incompatibility with windows' _mkgmtime)

 ### Added
 - Experimental usage of Nexus' alerts for core world boss events (enable/disable in options)

 ### Changed
 - Core world boss event that is not active and is currently being edited is shown as green cog on the map.
 - Debug version now have special debug controls

 ## Version 1.3.0.0